 We Buy used.
 For some things, new is the only way to go.
 But many consumer products are nearly as good lightly used, and often at a fraction of the price.
 We’ve found great buys at garage sales and thrift stores.
 We buy and occasionally sell on eBay and Craigslist.
 I like to let others pay for the depreciation.

-Very Low Cost Cell Plans.
-We’ve been using Republic Wireless for a couple years now (uses Sprint towers).
+Very Low-Cost Cell Plans.
+We’ve been using Republic Wireless for a couple of years now (uses Sprint towers).
 For two lines, our monthly bill is between $26 and $30, or $13 to $15 each.

 I Once Was Cheap, But Now Am Found